Does Structural Integration (SI) hurt?

 It’s hard to put a specific timeline on results, because everyone’s body and life are different.
 That said, Structural Integration tends to create changes that last longer than people expect.

-For those who complete the Ten Series, the body you finish with is genuinely different from the one you started with—and it generally has no reason to return to old patterns.
+For those who complete the Full Reset, the body you finish with is genuinely different from the one you started with—and it generally has no reason to return to old patterns.
 Structural Integration works with chronic posture and movement habits rather than short-term symptoms.

 The more awareness and understanding you develop—both in how you move and how you perceive your body—the more likely the changes are to hold, and in many cases continue to deepen over time.